 7. Radicchio – The cool weather reduces radicchio’s bitter bite, leaving a more mellow flavor and a deeply satisfying crunch.
 Radicchio’s unique wine-red hue puts its potent antioxidant power on display.
 Anthocyanins, zeaxanthins and lutein will keep free radicals at bay, while B-vitamins boost energy and metabolic health.
 Radicchio is also exceptionally high in vitamin K, with its 100g providing 212% of your RDA, keeping bones and blood functioning well.
+Radicchio is great in salads such as this Radicchio Salad with Blood Oranges, Sausage and Chickpeas.

 8. Kabocha Squash – Kabocha’s rich flesh lends a perfect, creamy texture to soups with a flavor that is both sweeter and richer than its cousins butternut squash and pumpkin.
 It is also lower in calories than butternut squash, while still packed with the same nutritional benefits from vitamins A and C, iron, folate and fiber.
 Did you know that you can use squash to make hummus?
 Check out this Squash Hummus Dip.

 9. Swiss Chard – Kale may have taken the 2010s by storm, but it’s not the only leafy green on the block.
 With 300 times the RDA for Vitamin K per serving, chard is sure to help keep your blood clotting and bone health in top form, and biotin keeps hair follicles healthy.
 Calcium, magnesium, potassium, iron, the antioxidants lutein and zeaxanthin, and fiber, are all included in chard’s extensive portfolio of benefits.
 Its most impressive compound might just be syringic acid, which helps to regulate blood sugar, making it a great option for diabetics.
+Throw some swiss chard along with any other leafy greens into a pesto recipe that you can freeze and eat throughout the winter.

-9. Pumpkin Seeds – After cooking up some of our killer pumpkin recipes (pumpkin spice smoothie anyone?
-I also LOVE our grab-and-go paleo pumpkin bread!) you’ll have plenty of seeds left over.
-Pop them in the oven for a satisfying snack.
+10. Pumpkin Seeds – After cooking up some of our killer pumpkin recipes (pumpkin spice smoothie anyone?
+I also LOVE our grab-and-go paleo pumpkin bread!) you’ll have plenty of seeds leftover Pop them in the oven for a satisfying snack.
 Roasted pumpkin seeds are high in protein and heart-healthy omega-3s.
 In addition to essential minerals magnesium and zinc, they also contain tryptophan, which is a precursor to sleep hormone melatonin.
 Happy snoozin’!